dji-sdk/Mobile-SDK-Tutorial/en/Android/GSDemo/GSDemo_en.md

 Moreover, you have learned how to configure both **DJIGroundStationWaypoint** and **DJIGroundStationTask**.
 Moreover, you have now mastered how to manipulate waypoints and task by using **DJIGroundStationTask** and **DJIInspireGroundStation**.

 Congratulations!
 Now that you have finished the demo project, you can build on what you've learned and start to build your own ground station application.
 You can improve the way waypoints that are added(such as drawing a line on the map and generating waypoints automatically), play around with the properties of a waypoint (such as heading, horizontal speed, etc.), and adding more functionality.
 In order to make a cool ground station application, you still have a long way to go.
-Good luck and hope you that enjoy this
+Good luck and hope you that enjoy this.

-.